BoltTranslate/Translate/README.md

 [...]
 ```

-Add the `isTranslatable` argument to all translatable fields:
+Add the `isTranslatable` argument to all fields you want to be translatable:

 ```
 [...]